-- Discuss relevant University processes and procedures. - Highlight the approaches to moderation including sampling and consistency of marking. - Advise on the Assessment and Award Board procedure and the role of the external examiner within this process. - Support familiarisation and understanding of the UK sector-agreed reference points for the setting and maintenance of academic standards (Framework for Higher Education Qualifications, Qualification Characteristics Statements and subject benchmark statements) - Provide advice and guidance on writing the annual report and on programme review. - Discuss current issues in Higher Education and the discipline area which may be relevant to external examining.
+- Discuss relevant University processes and procedures. - Highlight the approaches to moderation including sampling and consistency of marking. - Advise on the Assessment and Award Board procedure and the role of the external examiner within this process. - Support familiarisation and understanding of the UK sector-agreed reference points for the setting and maintenance of academic standards (Framework for Higher Education Qualifications, Annex D: Outcome classification descriptions for FHEQ Level 6, Qualification Characteristics Statements and Subject Benchmark Statements) - Provide advice and guidance on writing the annual report and on programme review. - Discuss current issues in Higher Education and the discipline area which may be relevant to external examining.